top of page

 • Guardianship: If you have minor children, your will can designate a guardian who will assume responsibility for their care in the event of your passing.

-• Residual Clause: A residual clause addresses how any remaining assets should be distributed after specific bequests and expenses are accounted for.
+• Residual clause: A residual clause addresses how any remaining assets should be distributed after specific bequests and expenses are accounted for.

 By consulting with a professional will lawyer like Julie I. Guindon, you can ensure that your will covers all the necessary components and reflects your wishes accurately.